 - Conditions: Define conditions to use on Ad Copies.

 - Preemptible: Specify whether this campaign is preemptible.
 (Appears in the Wizard as Preemption.)

-- Inventory Category: Add an inventory category to the campaign.
-Used exclusively with the “share of loop” feature.
+- Availability Category: Add an availability category to the campaign.
+Used exclusively with the "share of loop" feature.
 See Share of Loop.

 - Interactivity: For Campaigns holding an interactive Trigger.
 (Appears in the Wizard as Bundle Interactivity.)